enlivenedcooperative/enlivenedcoop-website/_courses/2025_Huasteca.md

 If you select an amount at the higher end of the scale, you will make possible future offerings and support the good work of the speakers, facilitators, and organizers who are generously contributing their gifts to this event.
 You will also be contributing to the partial grants fund for those needing financial support.

 We require a non-refundable deposit of $500 USD to book your spot.
+Payment information will be provided by our team after we will confirm your registration.

+### Application process

+**To apply for this journey, please fill in this form: https://bit.ly/borderlandsjourney **
+Upon application, we will get back to you via e-mail with additional questions and/or information.

+We have a limited number of places available.
+We recommend applying as early as possible to increase your chances of being accepted into this journey's cohort.

-## What is included
+### What is included

 Your journey includes:

-- A team of experts, professional tour leaders and educators and local community organizers.
+- A team of expert facilitators, professional tour leaders, educators rooted in the wisdom of the land and local community organizers.

 - City-to-hotel transfers in small groups upon arrival to the city of San Luis Potosi.

-- All food and beverages (except alcohol) throughout the journey.

 - Accommodations in shared room with all amenities.